oar-team/batsim/doc/profiles.md

 ### Parameters
 - ``nb_bytes``: the amount of bytes to be transferred.
-- ``from``: The name of the storage that send.
-It will be map to a specific node at the job execution time.
+- ``from``: The name of the storage that sends.
+It will be mapped to a specific node at the job execution time.
-- ``to``: The name of the storage that receive.
-It will be map to a specific node at the job execution time.
+- ``to``: The name of the storage that receives.
+It will be mapped to a specific node at the job execution time.

 ### Example